 It's obvious that musicians are a unit when they play as a band but very often we can fight each other for space in the frequency ranges.
 Particularly, we are competing with the vocals.
 I have seen so many brilliant bands where you cannot hear the words of the singer.
-If you mixed a studio recording with the vocals way down in the mix you would consider it a poor.
-I'm afraid we have to face it, despite our huge investment in musical instruments both time and money, the vocals have to take priority in a live situation to have a good mix.
-The vocal level is the volume benchmark for the band, not the snare!
-If you can start this way around it will honestly make the rest fall in to place.
+If you mixed a studio recording with the vocals way down in the mix you would consider it poor.
+I'm afraid we have to face it, despite our huge investment in musical instruments, both time and money, the vocals have to take priority in a live situation to have a good mix.
+The vocal level is the volume benchmark for the band, not the snare or guitar!
+If you can start this way around it can make the rest fall in to place much easier.

-As a singer (sort of) and guitarist I have found dynamics are so critical for bands.
+Dynamics are so critical for bands.
 Very often, we think we are being dynamic when the truth is we are not really achieving it.
-Time and time again you hear a singer belt out a chorus and right where the song drops to the verse the band plays at practically the same volume while the singer mumbles there way through way down in the mix.
-This is actually really tiring for a singer and not particularly enjoyable, let alone sounds bad.
+Time and time again you hear a singer belt out a chorus and right where the song drops to the verse the band continues to at the same volume while the singer mumbles there way through way down in the mix.
+This is actually really tiring for a singer and not particularly enjoyable.
 Taking a really solid step down in volume at points where the singer is in their 'chest' voice is critical to the dynamics.
 I'm not suggesting a 10% reduction here, it needs to be significant, half the volume, and the whole band needs to do it!
 There are bound to be exceptions but it is a very simple way to establish a dynamic band.

 It's such an obvious thing to suggest you should drop out completely at points during some songs in a gig.
 I have seen so many gigs where the guitarist, bassist, drummer or keyboard player play right the way through every song and I have done this myself many times.
 Even when a drummer drops out there is often a high hat, bass drum or rim keeping things going or a guitarist is just playing softly for a bit.
 Drop out, actually do nothing!
 This will terrify drummers because they now rely on someone else to keep the beat but the reward for doing so is huge.
 When you come back in from nothing, it is far more significant.